oliverc1623/oliverc1623.github.io/cs152/outline.md

 # Abstract

-We seek to train a neural network to navigate a simulated maze created in Unreal Engine.
+While training robots to navigate autonomously is a growing area of research, collecting large and diverse datasets from real environments is expensive and time-consuming.
+We seek to alleviate this problem by creating an autonomous agent trained inside a simulation created with Unreal Engine.
 We first create a dataset of over 10,000  images taken from within the simulation.
 Then, we use this data to train a model using different architectures to determine which one performs the best inside of the simulation.
 Finally, we evaluate the model’s performance in a different simulation to determine if the learning can be generalized.
 We found that the model trained on our data set could make it through a considerable amount of the mazes simulated in Unreal Engine, but failed to find similar success in other simulated environments.

 # Introduction